42north/ubuntu-xenial-dcp-dockerfile/README.md

   }
 }
 ```
-A more complete explanation of some of the newer options can be found here: https://github.com/aspnet/Announcements/issues/175
+A more complete explanation of the latest changes can be found here: https://github.com/aspnet/Announcements/issues/175

+Also of use is this resource: https://github.com/dotnet/cli/blob/rel/1.0.0/Documentation/specs/runtime-configuration-file.md

 The one item of note here is the "outputName" property.
 This field will dictate the name of the DLL that is generated at compile time.
-If the name of the application is kept consistent then the core docker file used in deployment can be more easily modified for other projects.

 #### Relocate NuGet packages
 To simplify deployment, locate the NuGet packages in the Project folder using